-The actions are expected to address one of the following actions:
+The actions are expected to address one of the following bullet points:

-Action 1: develop design tools which can be used for the planning of offshore floating and fixed-bottom wind farms with the focus to minimize the overall life-cycle environmental impacts (noise, impact on seabed, visual effect, effects on marine life and other species) including floating turbines (e.g. the environmental impacts of fixing/anchoring techniques), reducing carbon footprint of the offshore wind plants across the life cycle, from construction to end of life and reduce the environmental impact in each consecutive step.
+- develop design tools which can be used for the planning of offshore floating and fixed-bottom wind farms with the focus to minimize the overall life-cycle environmental impacts, reducing carbon footprint of the offshore wind plants across the life cycle, from construction to end of life and reduce the environmental impact in each consecutive step.
 The tool should make use of existing data of environmental impact studies and should be easy to customise considering different sea basin biodiversity characteristics and new available data.
-For that reason, a strong participation/commitment of industry players is required to ensure that inventory data from industry of the components is used in the analyses and validation of the tools.
-The action will deliver recommendations for implementable, simple and measurable criteria to assess at the tendering stage of future project, considering the sustainability and environmental (positive and negative) impacts of offshore wind farms.
+For that reason, a strong participation/commitment of industry players to ensure that inventory data from industry of the components is used in the analyses is required.
+The action will deliver recommendations for implementable and measurable criteria to assess at the tendering stage of future project, considering the sustainability and environmental (positive) impact of offshore wind farms. - develop innovative and cost-effective solutions (innovative processes, supply chains, materials for construction, ....) for all phases of the life cycle of offshore wind farms but especially for the construction and decommissioning phase of offshore wind farms with the aim to reduce the environmental impact as much as possible in these stages of the life cycle of offshore wind farms.